WLJSTeam/wljs-docs/docs/frontend/Reference/Graphics/Text.md

 ### Dynamic updates
-For both the position and text content [dynamic updates](frontend/Dynamics.md) are supported
+For both the position and text content [updates](frontend/Dynamics.md) are supported

 ```mathematica
 txt = RandomWord[];